ConnorQuinn/kelvin-site/index.md

 show_tile: false
 ---

-Get in touch and we can have a chat about your Data and AI journey.
+Get in touch to have a chat about your Data and AI journey.
 We're here to help you succeed.